The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Combining NOMA-based Retransmissions in Uplink

 \subsection{Incremental Redundancy with OMA-based Retransmissions}

-In this section, we consider an incremental redundancy model with OMA (IR-OMA).
-From Sections \ref{chase_retransmissions} and \ref{chase_orthogonal_retransmissions}, due to the finite HARQ buffer size, the throughput of CC-NOMA is determined by the addition of all active users' signals at any given time slot.
-Hence, a finite HARQ buffer has an impact on the throughput of HARQ.
-Unlike CC-NOMA, in IR-OMA every retransmission contains different information than the previous one.
-Furthermore, different from CC, where the buffer size is the same as the number of packets per transmission, in IR-OMA, which is also known as HARQ Type III, the buffer size is equal to the number of coded bits of the total transmitted coded packets, where each retransmitted packet is self-decodable.
+We next consider an incremental redundancy model with OMA (IR-OMA).
+From Sections~\ref{chase_retransmissions} and \ref{chase_orthogonal_retransmissions}, due to the finite HARQ buffer size, the throughput of CC-NOMA is determined by the addition of all active users' signals at any given time slot.
+Unlike for CC, where the buffer size is the same as the number of packets per transmission, in IR-OMA, also known as HARQ Type~III, the buffer size is equal to the number of coded bits of the total transmitted coded packets, where each retransmitted packet is self-decodable, and contains different information than the previous one.

-In IR-HARQ, multiple different sets of code bits are generated for the same information bits used in a packet.
-Each set of coded bits is transmitted under different channel conditions.
-These sets consist of different redundant flavors obtained by different puncturing configurations.
-In Fig. \ref{fig:CC-HARQ} (bottom), we sketch IR-HARQ, where each retransmitted packet provides some additional information bits, and is self decodable, i.e., it provides successive refinement \cite{equitz1991successive} by iteratively improving the rate-distortion tradeoff as more information is transmitted.
+In IR-HARQ, each transmission consists of new redundancy bits from the channel encoder, which enables IR-OMA to achieve a superior performance over CC-OMA.
+However, IR has higher complexity due to additional signaling of retransmission numbers and a larger receiver buffer size \cite{frenger2001performance}.
+IR is better suited for highly time-varying channels where the rate of the error control code is adapted to the current channel state.
+In IR-HARQ, multiple distinct sets of code bits are generated for the same information bits used in a packet, and transmitted under different channel conditions.
+These sets consist of distinct redundancy patterns obtained by different puncturing configurations of a common code.
+The rate adaptation achievable via puncturing reduces the decoder complexity.
+The transmitter and receiver only share a series of puncturing tables to specify which code bits are to be transmitted for a specific code rate \cite{uhlemann2006puncturing}.
+The receiver then simply inserts erasures for all code bits that are not received.
+Punctured turbo codes are used for unequal error protection \cite{barbulescu1995rate} and IR-HARQ, e.g., \cite{jung1997pragmatic,li1997performance,rowitch1997rate}.
+In Figure \ref{fig:CC-HARQ} (right), we sketch IR-HARQ, where each retransmitted packet provides some additional information bits, and is self-decodable, i.e., it provides successive refinement \cite{equitz1991successive} by iteratively improving the rate-distortion tradeoff as more information is transmitted.
+Since we focus on the fixed-access strategy, the analysis of IR-NOMA would be relatively simple.
+Due to limited space, we only detail IR-OMA here.